slowanimals/Nomad/README.md

 - Thumbnail generation via Pillow to show image previews
    - Thumbnail folder is automatically deleted and repopulated whenever map is regenerating

-## How to Use:
-- Click on "Upload" to upload any amount of images, then enter the folder name you want the images to go into
-  - Entering the name of an existing folder will place the images in that folder
-- Click on "Generate" to run the plotting engine after making any changes
-  - The engine is heavy, so it may take a minute or so for the new map to generate
-- Click on the "Delete" button next to trip names in order to delete the folder

 ## Features I'm Working On
 - Toggle custom colors for polylines
 - Enter descriptions for trips
 - Edit trip names
 - Update images within trips
 - Map type customization